soxoj/username-generation-guide/README.md

 A very useful service [NAMINT](https://seintpl.github.io/NAMINT/) offers various links for combinations of first, last and middle name (nickname):
 - search engines (including photo search with Yandex)
 - possible login patterns
-- most popular social platforms search and supposed profiles links
+- most popular social platforms search and supposed profile links
-- gravatars for logins at common email providers (great feature 🔥)
+- Gravatars for logins at common email providers (great feature 🔥)

 <img width="1211" alt="image" src="https://user-images.githubusercontent.com/31013580/154574758-0af0f9a2-89ad-4cfe-b21e-4c1bedac2557.png">

 Also, you can find it convenient to use [Email Permutator](http://metricsparrow.com/toolkit/email-permutator/) from Metric Sparrow Toolkit or [analyzeid permutator](https://analyzeid.com/email-permutator/) with batch processing support.

-For fans of a console there are some specialized tools:
+For fans of a console, there are some specialized tools:

 - Script [python-email-permutator](https://github.com/Satys/python-email-permutator) based on spreadsheet mentioned above.